 Occupational and at-home pressures can lead to high levels of stress for your employees, especially your high-performers.
 Over time, stress can cause employees to struggle with staying productive and bringing their best selves to work.
-And while stress is a common, talked about phenomenon in the workplace, it's also important to have conversations around employee burnout.
-As a leader, it's crucial to understand the difference and be aware of the potential impact of stress and burnout on your team.
+And while workplace stress is a common, talked about phenomenon in the workplace, it's also important to have conversations around employee burnout.
+As a leader, it's crucial to understand the difference and be aware of the potential impact of stress and burnout at workplace.

 According to research, companies with engaged employees are likely to be 78% more profitable, 40% more productive, five times less likely to have a safety incident, and see a stock price growth of 2.5 times that of peers.
 It's essential that your employees can manage their feelings of stress, to ensure they are most engaged and productive.

 - Persistence: "I am going to keep putting all of my energy into this!"